 - October 2022 – My call to my fellow statisticians to help their HR colleagues with their pay gap analysis!
 This was a webinar hosted by the Busines & Industry Section of the Royal Statistical Society.
 The link takes you to the slides used.

-- February 2024 – People!
+- Feb 2024 & Feb 2025 – People!
 Not Percentages!
 Ethnicity Pay Gap Summit 9th Feb 2024 A step by step explanation of why pay quarter breakdown by ethnicity are actionable statistics and builds on links D14 & D15.
+Moving From Insights To Meaningful Action – Ethnicity Pay Gap Summit – 7th Feb 2025.
+Using only counts of people, one percentage and one mathematical calculation, I explain how employers can interpret their to identify where to focus their efforts, how long progress will take and how they will know when they have reached statistical equality.

 T. My tweets & LinkedIn posts on pay gaps and diversity